Why Customer Loyalty Is More Important in 2023 Than Ever

 These statistics count for a lot in this new environment, where consumers are hesitant to part ways with their hard-earned money.

-While the trends naturally show a clear mid-March drop across the globe, the data reflects that loyalty transactions are rising again as lockdown measures begin to ease in certain countries.
+While the trends naturally show a clear mid-March 2020 drop across the globe, the data reflects that loyalty transactions rose again as lockdown measures eased in certain countries.

-“Mere weeks after certain countries began to ease their lockdown policies, we’ve seen a steep peak in businesses wanting to implement a digital loyalty program,” says our Head of Marketing, Michaela Ward.
+“Mere weeks after certain countries began to ease their lockdown policies, we saw a steep peak in businesses wanting to implement a digital loyalty program,” says our Head of Marketing, Michaela Ward.

 How has COVID-19 affected customer loyalty?

-While no one quite knows exactly how consumer behaviour will shift during the second half of 2020 and beyond, it’s very likely that consumers will be eager to support small independent businesses.
-There’s already been a drastic increase in the purchase of gift vouchers as a way to keep local businesses alive while their doors are closed.
+Consumers are eager to support small independent businesses.
+There was a drastic increase in the purchase of gift vouchers as a way to keep local businesses alive while their doors were closed.

 Merchants that make it easy for existing customers to support their business will bounce back faster than those that don’t.
 This is where a good loyalty marketing plan can be the difference between success and failure in a post-COVID-19 economy.